MendyLanda/tweet-at-sunrise/README.md

 ## Setup

 1. Clone or download the project files.
-2. Create a virtual environment for the project and install the necessary packages.
-You can use the following commands to create a virtual environment and install the necessary packages:
+2. Create a virtual environment for the project and install the necessary packages:
         `python3 -m venv venv`
         `source venv/bin/activate`
         `pip install -r requirements.txt`